 Employee Resource Groups (ERG) are employer-recognized workplace groups voluntarily led by employees.
-These groups allow employees with commonalities to meet, support each other and produce a particular outcome that helps improve your business and their job satisfaction.
-Also known as affinity groups, employee resource groups give employees the opportunity to build community, have discussions about meaningful topics and share resources.
+These groups allow employees with commonalities to meet, support each other and produce a particular outcome that can help improve your business and their job satisfaction.
+Also known as affinity groups, Employee Resource Groups give employees the opportunity to build community, have discussions about meaningful topics and share resources.

 - Sexual orientation

 - Social or economic causes

 They are led by employees on a volunteer basis so that ERGs can be an empowering and safe avenue for employees to express themselves and seek support.